Pop-up notes are active on this page - Click any note number to view|

 36 High Road - as we have already seen, by 1904, just after the 1903 transition. this property became occupied by Philip Wells Glover, a baker and confectioner who, after taking a few years out from his trade, was now keen to establish himself in business.
 In the event, he was to trade there for about 30 years -

-although during that time, in 1917, he had to face his wife Margaret's death, aged only 42, and leaving two children, then aged about 18 and 14 respectively.
+although during that time, in 1917, he had to face his wife Margaret's death, aged only 42, leaving three children, then aged about 18, 14 and 5 respectively.
 Less that a year later however, Philip married his wife's brother's widow Heloise Ethel Pickup (née Rowell) who, herself, had been widowed earlier in the previous year 160.
 In business terms though,

 time Beeston was in line for a Woolworth store, the company was opening a store every five days in Britain and had just opened its 600th store there.
 This phenomenal rate of expansion was largely achieved by using the company's own workforce, who worked around the clock, moving quickly from one job to another.
 The building programme was under the direction of B C Donaldson who delivered a standard model of store - in terms of frontage,